Better Late Than Never: Meta-Evaluation of Latency Metrics for Simultaneous Speech-to-Text Translation: Overcoming the Pitfalls in SimulST Latency Metrics

-\paragraph{Long-Form YAAL (LongYAAL) } We also extend YAAL to the long-form regime--i.e., LongYAAL.
+We also extend YAAL to the long-form regime---i.e., LongYAAL.
 Unlike StreamLAAL, LongYAAL includes all words in the latency computation, even those generated beyond the aligned segment boundaries $\mathbf{X_s}$, i.e., all $d_i$ for $i > \tau(\mathbf{X_s})$.
-However, we exclude the final tail words produced after the end of the full stream $\mathbf{S}$, i.e., $d_i$ for $i > \tau(\sum_{s=1}^{|\mathbf{X}|}|\mathbf{X_s}|)$.
-This ensures that we include all words emitted beyond the segment boundaries $\mathbf{X_s}$, but we do not include the tail words generated at the end of the entire stream $\mathbf{S}$.
+However, we exclude the final tail words produced after the end of the full stream $\mathbf{S}$, i.e., $d_i$ for $i > \tau(\sum_{s=1}^{|\mathbf{S}|}|\mathbf{X_s}|) = \tau(\mathbf{X})$.
+This ensures that we include all words emitted beyond the segment boundaries $\mathbf{X_s}$, which are generated in a realistic simultaneous manner in the long-form setting, but we do not include the tail words generated at the end of the entire stream $\mathbf{S}$, which would introduce bias as discussed in \S\ref{subsec:short}.
+Formally, LongYAAL is defined as

+where $\tau(\mathbf{S})$ is the number of segments that have at least one word generated before the end of the entire stream, and $\tau({\mathbf{X}})$ is the cutoff point that allows only words generated before the end of the entire stream $\mathbf{S}$.
 If the stream $\mathbf{S}$ consists of a single segment, LongYAAL coincides with YAAL.